 - “The term ‘conspiracy theory’ was invented by the CIA to make anyone who criticizes the official story look like they are nuts.”
 No. This simply isn’t true.
 The term “conspiracy theory” predates the CIA by many decades and it has always had a negative connotation, because conspiracy theories have always been nutty.

-I could go on all day, or an entire lifetime, like this, but why bother?
+I could go on all day, for an entire lifetime, like this, but why bother?
 Once you have established that the thinking of conspiracy theorists is a lie – a misconception of the world no better than racism – and once you have seen the constant pattern of lies that are used to support their wild tales of conspiracy, this should be enough to realize the truth.
 Unfortunately, the threshold for some people is so great that they will never cross it.
-They cannot bring themselves to admit that there is any pattern of lies here or that the conspiracy mindset is itself a lie.
+They cannot bring themselves to admit that there is a pattern of lies behind their beliefs, or that the conspiracy mindset itself is a lie.
 They have their, “evidence,” and the case be damned!